Paggylyn/Paggylyn/README.md

-- Kids under 13 DNI.
+- Kids under 14 DNI.
 Please.
+You guys are usually just a lot sometimes 😨

 - I judge books by their cover, as in read through someone straw/rentry/etc, and block.
 I base this off red flags that I once ignored in people before that has led to arguments or drama, which I'm not a fan of at all.
 I just want to play the funny pixel horse game and talk to people with similar interests as me.